Saul Lieberman: Early life

-Born in Motal, near Pinsk, Russian Empire (now Belarus), he studied at the Orthodox yeshivot of Malch, Slobodka, and Novardok, where he was ordained at age 18.
-While studying at the Slobodka yeshiva, he befriended Rabbis Yitzchak Ruderman and Yitzchak Hutner, both of whom would become leaders of great Rabbinical seminaries in America.
+Born in Motal, near Pinsk in the Russian Empire (now Belarus), he studied at the Orthodox yeshivot of Malch, Slobodka, and Novardok, where, at age 18, he received his semikha (rabbinic ordination).
+While studying at the Slobodka yeshiva, he befriended Yaakov Yitzchok Ruderman and Yitzchak Hutner, both of whom would become leaders of great seminaries in America.

-In the 1920s he attended the Kyiv Gymnasium and University of Kyiv, and, following a short stay in Palestine, continued his studies in France.
+In the 1920s, he attended the Kiev Gymnasium and University of Kiev.
+Following a short stay in Palestine, he continued his studies in France.
 In 1928, he settled in Jerusalem.
-He studied Talmudic philology and Greek language and literature at the Hebrew University.
+He studied Talmudic philology and Greek language and literature at the Hebrew University of Jerusalem.

 Career

-After completing his Masters at Hebrew University, he was appointed lecturer there in Talmud in 1931 or 1932.
+After completing his master's degree at Hebrew University, he was appointed lecturer there in Talmud in 1931 or 1932.
 The position was terminated in 1937 due to poor enrollment.
-He also taught at the Mizrachi Teachers Seminary and from 1935 was dean of the Harry Fischel Institute for Talmudic Research in Jerusalem.
+He also taught at the Mizrachi Teachers Seminary, and from 1935 was dean of the Harry Fischel Institute for Talmudic Research in Jerusalem.

 In 1940, he was invited both by Rabbi Yitzchak Hutner to teach in the Orthodox Yeshiva Chaim Berlin, and by the Jewish Theological Seminary of America to serve as professor of Hellenism and Jewish literature.
 Lieberman chose the offer by JTS.
 Lieberman's decision was motivated by a desire to "train American Jews to make a commitment to study and observe the mitzvot."
 In Chaim Dalfin's Conversations with the Rebbe (LA: JEC, 1996), pp. 54–63, Prof. Haim Dimitrovski relates that when he was newly hired at JTSA, he asked Rabbi Menachem Mendel Schneerson of Lubavitch whether he should remain in the Seminary, and the response was "as long as Lieberman is there."
-In 1949 he was appointed dean, and in 1958 rector, of the Seminary's rabbinical school.
+In 1949, he was appointed dean, and in 1958 rector, of the Seminary's rabbinical school.

-Lieberman died on March 23, 1983 while flying to Jerusalem for Passover.
+Lieberman died on March 23, 1983, while flying to Jerusalem for Passover.